 Activities include visits to museums, cultural sites, and hikes to and around medieval hilltop villages.
 With or without reasonable accommodations, students must be able to: sit and/or walk for 8 hours/day, walk for hours at a time in warm weather, climb stairs and stand for prolonged periods.

 Periodic refrigeration provided in many, but not all of our accommodations.
 Durations of traveling with no refrigeration available.

 Nicholas Zaferatos, PhD, AICP, Professor of Urban Planning and Sustainable Development, Huxley College of the Environment, WWU

-Nicholas Zaferatos is an associate professor of urban planning, and sustainable development at Huxley College of the Environment, Western Washington University.
+Nicholas Zaferatos is a professor of urban planning and sustainable development at Huxley College of the Environment, Western Washington University.
 Since 2005 Zaferatos has directed many Mediterranean teaching and research programs in sustainable development.
-His programs partner with international universities including: United Nations University in Amman (Jordan), University of Patras (Greece), and the Hellenic American University in Athens, Greece.
+His programs have partnered with international universities including: United Nations University in Amman (Jordan), University of Patras (Greece), and the Hellenic American University in Athens, Greece.

-Dr. Zaferatos’ work in Greece has received numerous international awards and recognitions, including the 2009 Green Good Design Award from The European Centre for Architecture, Art, Design and Urban Studies and the Chicago Athenaeum: Museum of Architecture and Design, the 2008 SETE National Honor Sustainability Award from the Association of Greek Tourist Enterprises, Athens and the 2006 sixth Honorific Mediterranean Sustainability Award from the Mediterrania Center D’Inciatives in Ecologiques, Spain.
+Dr. Zaferatos’ research and global education studies in Greece has received numerous domestic and international recognitions, including: Best Planning Project from the American Planning Association and the Planning Association of Washington (2017); the Green Good Design Award from The European Centre for Architecture, Art, Design and Urban Studies and the Chicago Athenaeum Museum of Architecture and Design (2009), the SETE National Honor Sustainability Award from the Association of Greek Tourist Enterprises (2008), and the sixth Honorific Mediterranean Sustainability Award from the Mediterrania Center D’Inciatives in Ecologiques, Spain (2006).

-His current research involves an application of sustainable development strategies to establish Mediterranean fair trade and equal trade olive oil economics.
+His current research involves the application of sustainable development strategies to Mediterranean island communities.